vphantom/pyritephp-example/DEVELOPERS.md

 ## Events

-With only the above exceptions, PyriteView is event-driven to keep its structure completely modular.
+With only the above exceptions, PyritePHP is event-driven to keep its structure completely modular.
 It uses the simple and elegant [Sphido Events library](https://github.com/sphido/events) with a couple of handy helper functions thrown in:

 #### on($event, $callable[, $priority = 10])

 Declare a handler for event named `$event`, which will be called with possible arguments.
 (See details in `trigger()`.)
 The optional priority allows us to guarantee an order in which handlers for a same event are called.
-In PyriteView, those are between 1 and 99.
+In PyritePHP, those are between 1 and 99.
 Examples:

 ```php
 on('foo', 'MyClass::myStaticMethod');